yunxi-zhang/Fabric/README.md

 2. **node version**: 10.17.0.
 3. **docker version**: Docker version 19.03.4, build 9013bf5.
 4. **docker compose version**: version 1.24.1, build 4667896b.
+5. **Hyperledger Fabric**: only have successfully tested for version 1.4.

 ## Repo Structure ##
 This section clarifies what are the purposes of folders and files used in this repo.